Back to Reports

 White Diamond Research's detailed analysis exposes critical flaws in Veru's sabizabulin COVID-19 treatment trial, revealing questionable data integrity, methodological issues, and conflicts of interest that signal probable FDA rejection.

-• Position: White Diamond Research is short VERU and stands to benefit from price declines
+Position Disclosure: White Diamond Research is short Veru Inc. (NASDAQ: VERU) and stands to benefit from price declines.

 • Sabizabulin's mechanism of action, originally developed for cancer, lacks credible scientific evidence for COVID-19 efficacy, with Veru's Chief Science Officer admitting minimal research went into repurposing